Skip to content

 }

-All parameters are optional.
-Only provide the parameters you want to update:
+All parameters are optional — only send the fields you want to update.

 ParameterTypeDescription